Frequently Asked Questions

 Taxes and government regulations are different in each country.

-In Italy, France or Greece it is illegal to work as tour guide without holding a valid government license, which in most cases requires a university degree.
+Moreover in Italy, France or Greece it is illegal to work as tour guide without holding a valid government license, which in most cases requires a university degree.
 In countries with a rich archaeological history, being a licensed tour guide requires endless training, costant upgrading, and a regular payment of specific taxes!

 In Italy, it is illegal to guide a group on the street or inside an historical site without a license and/or by contribution only (no fixed price).
 If city police or a tourism inspector stops an illegal Tour Guide, a heavy fine will be imposed by law.